Android strings.xml — things to remember

 Use html text to highlight static words

-If you want to change color of some words in TextView — ForegroundColorSpan is not always a best choice, because highlighting is done via indexes and it’s not safe in multi language app.
+If you want to change a color of some words in TextView — ForegroundColorSpan is not always the best choice, because highlighting is done via indexes and it’s not safe in multi language app.
 Better to use html font color tags inside your strings.xml file.

 Imagine you have text “Discover and play games.” and you want to highlight “Discover” word and “play” word with blue color.